thevinter/thevinter.github.io/_posts/2019-01-04-the-town-of-vallaki.md

 The camp is outside of Vallaki and is the home of both the Vistani and the Dusk Elves.
 When the party arrives most of the inhabitants of the camp are out searching for Annabelle but they can still talk with Luvash or Arrigal.

-The Vistani will ask them to find Annabelle and to discover what happened at the Wizards Of the Wines winery.
+The Vistani will ask them to find Annabelle and to discover what happened at the *Wizards Of the Wines Winery.*

-If they talk to Kazimir and the Dusk Elves they can learn more about Barovia and Strahd, but if they ask about Strahd too much the Vistani will start to become a bit hostile to them.
+If they talk to **Kazimir** and the Dusk Elves they can learn more about Barovia and Strahd, but if they ask about Strahd too much the Vistani will start to become a bit hostile to them.

 ## Timeline